andreaspeters/flexpacket/README.md

 - Common ANSI color codes (in testing)
 - APRS Map as external Software.
 - Choose Terminal Font
+- Autostore Mails for later reading (Details under How To Use).

 ## Planned Features